 Poor Cash Flow – 5 Things That Could Be Causing It

-In the post “Cash Flow – An Entrepreneurs View” I explain the concept of the revenue engine and how it relates to cash flow.
-Finding your revenue engine chokepoints is the first step in fixing cash flow problems.
+In the post “Cash Flow – An Entrepreneurs View” I explain the concept of the revenue engine and how it relates to poor cash flow.
+Finding your revenue engine chokepoints is the first step in fixing poor cash flow.

-Most cash flow problems are caused by 1 or more of 5 things:
+Most poor cash flow problems are caused by 1 or more of 5 things:

 - Collections are too slow